turinglabsorg/datahub-learn/network-documentation/secret/tutorials/deploy-your-own-secret-nft.md

 Similar to what you have seen before we first got the `codeId` from the upload receipt and then defined the `initMsg` to finally instantiated the contract.
 In this case the initMsg is more complex that for a simple counter and allows us to configure the secret NFT to our liking.

 Open up the `mgs.rs` file withing the `scr` folder of the contract code.
 You should see two struct: `InitMsg` and `InitConfig` in there, which describe the settings object we can pass to our contract on initialization.
-For most values a sensible default is predefined, giving the most privacy-preserving behaviour.
+For most values a sensible default is predefined, giving the most privacy-preserving behavior.

 Lets have a look at the different fields and what part of the contract they control: